x Challenges and Discrimination

 Expand your learning

-Explore the following articles about slavery in Canada.
+Explore the following articles about enslavement in Canada.

 Looking back at Toronto’s historic anti-slavery convention of 1851